Tips to Protect Your Attic From Water Damage

 As aforementioned, many cases of water damage in an attic are caused by a roof leak.
 If you maintain your home’s roof and keep it in good condition, then you can prevent your roof from leaking in the first place.

 One way to do this is to have a roofing contractor perform regular inspections.
 There are also things you can do on your own.
-If you have tall trees near your roof, then properly trim those.
-This will prevent any dead limbs from falling onto the roof and damaging it.
+For instance, properly trimming any tall trees near your roof will prevent any dead limbs from falling onto the roof and damaging it.
 Be sure to clear the roof of any debris as well.

 Clean your gutters as well so that they can drain water instead of allowing the water to pool up near the roof.
 You need to check that they are properly directing water away from your home, too.
 If downspouts aren’t directing water from your home, it can cause water damage in other areas of your property.